Lum v. Rice: The Lum family

 Jeu Gong Lum, a native of southern China, illegally immigrated to the U.S. from Canada in 1904 and settled in the lower Mississippi Delta, where immigration laws were less enforced as employers sought to replace Black workers who had left for the North.
 There he married Katherine Wong, a Chinese American woman who had been adopted as an orphan in China and raised mostly in the U.S. by a Chinese father who grew wealthy operating a general store.
 Lum, too, opened a general store in the small Bolivar County town of Benoit that primarily served the area's Black population, barred from many business establishments by strict racial segregation laws.
 Operating a store made Lum a merchant and thus exempt from the Exclusion Act.
-Black patrons preferred shopping at Chinese-owned stores since the Chinese were less insistent on being addressed with honorifics.

 The couple had two daughters, Berda and Martha, and later a son, Hamilton.
 Both Gong Jeu and Katherine especially sought to make sure their children lived a better life than they had.
 While Berda resisted her parents' efforts to educate her, desiring to leave the Delta region when she grew up, Martha consistently earned good grades in the local school.